tvtaerum/cGANs_housekeeping/README.md

 #### Motivation for housekeeping:

 Even the best tutorials can leave a person scratching their head wondering if there are ways to make "minor" changes to the stream.
-In particular, the user might discover there are no obvious solutions to bad initial randomized values, no obvious way to restart streams when convergence is not complete, figuring out why outcomes appear dirty or messy, warning messages that suddenly show up and cannot be turned off, and no obvious ways to vectorize generated outcomes when embedding is employed.
+In particular, the user might discover there are no obvious solutions to bad initial randomized values, no obvious way to restart streams when convergence is not complete, no obvious way for figuring out why outcomes appear dirty or not clear, warning messages that suddenly show up and cannot be turned off, and no obvious ways to vectorize generated outcomes when embedding is employed.

 #### Cautions:

 I define a couple of terms which reflect my background in analytics.
-  1.  stream:  the moving process including input of data, algorithms used, to the output of data and its evaluation.
+  1.  stream:  the moving process including input of data, algorithms used, and the output of data and its evaluation.
   2.  convergence:  Since there are no unique solutions in GAN, convergence occurs when there are no apparent improvements in clarity of images being generated.
 In some circumstances, good models might be characteristic of streams for which continued processing always results in improved clarity of images.

 ##### The process: